om-ai-lab/RS5M/README.md

 ### Option 2
 * We also provide the pure image files, which could be used with the metafiles from huggingface.
 Due to the huge amount of the image data, an SSD drive is recommended.

-1. Download the files from the link provided above.
+1. Download the files from the [link](https://pan.baidu.com/s/1BIwkbA381diapxTsM4QGRA?pwd=ea86) provided.
 The dataset directory should look like this:
    ```bash
        /nas/zilun/RS5M_v5/img_only
        ├── pub11